kswedberg/jquery-defaulttext/readme.md

 The placeholder attribute will always take precedence, if the browser supports it and if the author has added the attribute to the input in the markup.

 Unlike many "placeholder" plugins, this one doesn't set the input's value.
-Instead, it take a less obtrusive approach, showing and hiding the placeholder text in a separate element (unless, of course, the placeholder attribute is chosen).
+Instead, it takes a less obtrusive approach, showing and hiding the placeholder text in a separate element (unless, of course, the placeholder attribute is chosen).

 ## Options